deepsquare-io/ClusterFactory/web/docs/getting-started/05-xcat-deployment.md

 The label `app=xcat` will be used by the `PersistentVolumeClaim` of the `StatefulSet` to locate the `PersistentVolume`.

 You can use a StorageClass if you want.
-We won't be running multiple xCAT replica anyway.
+We won't be running multiple xCAT replicas anyway.

 ## 3. Apps

-Because, xCAT MUST use the host network to be able to provision the bare metal servers, we will use Multus CNI to expose the pod to the external network.
+Because, xCAT MUST use the host network for provisioning the bare metal servers, we will use Multus CNI to expose the pod to the external network.

 xCAT will deploy a lot of services including: